pmeinhardt/hmm/README.md

 brew upgrade --fetch-HEAD pmeinhardt/tools/hmm
 ```

+If you like `hmm`, consider checking out the other formulae available from the [pmeinhardt/tools](https://github.com/pmeinhardt/homebrew-tools) tap.

 ### Vim plugin

 There is a Vim plugin for `hmm`.
 If you use [vim-plug](https://github.com/junegunn/vim-plug), add this line to your Vim configuration file: